-The National Institutes of Health (NIH) reports that there are no treatments developed specifically for use in treating abuse of or dependence upon Ecstasy.
-However, those who are addicted to the drug or who are unable to stop using it regularly can benefit from the traditional and holistic treatments proven to be effective in substance abuse and addiction treatment no matter what the drug of choice.
+The National Institutes of Health (NIH) reports that there are no treatments developed specifically for Ecstasy abuse.
+However, those who need help to quick taking it can benefit from the traditional and holistic treatments for substance abuse and addiction treatment.

-- One-on-one therapy.
-A foundation in personal therapy can help the patient to (1) identify issues that may cause or trigger drug abuse, (2) talk through issues and challenges as they arise, (3) troubleshoot how best to avoid relapse, (4) create goals for treatment, and (5) update those goals as they are accomplished.
+- Individual counseling.
+A foundation in personal therapy can help the patient to identify issues that may cause or trigger drug abuse, talk through issues and challenges as they arise, troubleshoot how best to avoid relapse, create goals for treatment and update those goals as they are accomplished.